OneKeyHQ/documents/docs/Extension/02-API Reference/rpc-api.md

 ## Permissions

-MetaMask introduced Web3 Wallet Permissions via [EIP-2255](https://eips.ethereum.org/EIPS/eip-2255).
+OneKey introduced Web3 Wallet Permissions via [EIP-2255](https://eips.ethereum.org/EIPS/eip-2255).
 In this permissions system, each RPC method is either _restricted_ or _open_.
 If a method is restricted, an external _domain_ (like a web3 site) must have the corresponding permission in order to call it.
 Open methods, meanwhile, do not require permissions to call, but may require confirmation by the user in order to succeed (e.g. `eth_sendTransaction`).